- What does our gut tell us about this project?

 In her book, "Multipliers", Liz Wiseman writes that good leaders "ask the really hard questions that challenge people not only to think but to rethink.
 They ask questions so immense that people can’t answer them based on their current knowledge or where they currently stand."
 To ask a question that challenge people’s thinking, it is not always enough to ask a question that begins with who, what, how, when, and where.
 You also need to also ask “what if” questions as they tend to free our minds to focus on possibilities.
-Examples could be: “What if we could solve the problem better than anyone else?
-What if we had no constraints?
-What if we only had half the time?
-What if we could start all over?
-What if we couldn't fail?”
+Examples could be:

 When you ask these great questions you will challenge your team to think beyond the status quo and into innovation and creative thinking.
 At first, you will have to show the way and share some of your own thoughts.
 But later, when the team becomes more familiar with generating and implementing ideas, you can start to take a step back and give space for others to lead and take responsibility.